kindelia-archive/Kindelia/README.md

 Notice the return type of `inc` is marked with an `&`: that's because it is an effectiful bond.
 A functional programmer may be familiar with it, since it works exactly like Haskell's IO type.
-The type of `inc`, can be interpreted as `IO Word64`.
+That is, `& #word` in Litereum is equivalent to `IO Word64` in Haskell.
 The `return` primitive is the monadic pure, and `run` is a short form of the monadic binder:

 ```c
 run x : #word = inc()
 ```

-Since Litereum blocks are Turing complete, caution is needed to avoid spam attacks, or even accidental loops, that would overload nodes on the network.
-As such, blocks are limited in both space and time by a maximum block size, and a measure for the cost of computations.
-Sadly, doing so is extremely tricky in a functional language, because the cost of a β-reduction [may vary](https://dl.acm.org/doi/10.5555/645420.652523) depending on how it is implemented.
+Since Litereum blocks are Turing complete, caution is needed to avoid spam such as endless loops that would overload nodes on the network.
+As such, blocks are limited in both space and time by a maximum block size, and a maximum computation budget.
+Sadly, assigning gas costs to functional languages is extremely tricky, because the cost of a β-reduction [may vary](https://dl.acm.org/doi/10.5555/645420.652523) depending on how it is implemented.
 That is why Litereum's term language is carefully designed to be strongly confluent.
-That is, evaluating a term has a clear optimal strategy, allowing us to design a reasonable cost table for its functional opcodes.
+Just like a stack machine, evaluating a Litereum term has a clear optimal strategy, allowing us to design a reasonable cost table for it.

 Examples
 ========